What is Mammography?

 - Those with low physical activity

-Further tests for cardiovascular health (ECG, stress test, echocardiogram, blood tests, etc.) may be recommended for individuals in this group.
+For individuals in this group, further examinations for cardiovascular health (ECG, stress test, ECHO, blood tests, etc.) may be recommended.

-Mammography Can Predict Not Just Cancer, But Heart Disease Too
+Mammography Can Predict Not Only Cancer But Also Heart Disease

-Mammography is now becoming a tool that can be used to predict not only breast cancer but also heart diseases.
-Detection of breast artery calcification provides an important opportunity for early diagnosis of heart and vascular diseases caused by arterial stiffness in women.
+Mammography is becoming a tool that can predict not only breast cancer but also heart diseases.
+The detection of calcification in the breast artery offers an important opportunity for the early diagnosis of atherosclerotic heart and vascular diseases in women.

-Reporting this finding in routine mammograms could open a new page in protecting women’s heart health.
+Reporting this finding in routine mammograms could open a new chapter in protecting women’s heart health.